Multi-agent Adaptive Mechanism Design: Adaptive Mechanism Design

 At the beginning of each epoch, the principal would call two oracles: i) an offline estimation oracle for the reference distribution $p^*(x_j\mid x_i)$ (in Algorithm \ref{alg: dram} it is the empirical distribution estimator), and ii) an optimization oracle that computes the distributionally robust mechanisms by solving Eq.(\ref{eq: robust two-agent mechanism design}).
 Then, the principal would use the same produced mechanism throughout the entire epoch, and no further computation is needed.
 This indicates $\dram$ is \textit{computationally efficient} with $O(N\log T)$ total calls to both oracles.

 At the same time, $\dram$ is also \textit{statistically efficient} for we have the following regret guarantee.

 \begin{theorem}[Regret upper bound of \texttt{DRAM}] Consider the sequential mechanism design problem with $N$ agents and $T$ rounds.
-With probability at least $1-\varepsilon$, Algorithm \ref{alg: dram} simultaneously achieves: \begin{itemize} \item truthfulness is guaranteed for all $N$ agents in all $T$ rounds. \item expected total regret of the algorithm is at most
+Assume for each agent $i$, the fact-checking rule in the warm-start phase does elicit truthful reports, and the belief matrix $\mathbf{B}_{(i)}$ is invertible.
+Then there exists an event with probability at least $1-\varepsilon$, on which Algorithm \ref{alg: dram} achieves: \begin{itemize} \item truthfulness is guaranteed for all $N$ agents in all $T$ rounds; \item conditional on that event, expected total regret is at most

 \end{itemize}

 \end{theorem}